Effect of Spatial and Temporal Traffic Statistics on the Performance of Wireless Networks: Performance Evaluation

 By analyzing the above inequalities, we obtain several conclusions as follows.

-$1)$ When the number of users $N$ satisfies $N < A _2$, the queue is stable, and the delay requirement can be satisfied.
+\begin{itemize} \item When the number of users $N$ satisfies $N < A _2$, the queue is stable, and the delay requirement can be satisfied.
 By observing the expression of $A _2$, we obtain that the larger the value of $\beta$ is, the greater the value that $N$ will be.
-In other words, when the delay requirements are low, the typical cell can accommodate more users and satisfies their delay requirements.

-$2)$ When $N$ satisfies the condition $A _2 < N < A _1$, the queue is stable but the delay requirements of users can not be satisfied, i.e., the arriving users can be successfully served by the associated BS, but the delay requirements of users can not be met.

-$3)$ When $N$ satisfies the condition $N > A _1$, the queue is not stable, i.e., the users will be blocked in the system and can not be successfully served by the associated BS.
+In other words, when the delay requirements are low, the typical cell can accommodate more users and satisfies their delay requirements. \item When $N$ satisfies the condition $A _2 < N < A _1$, the queue is stable but the delay requirements of users cannot be satisfied, i.e. users can be served by the associated BS, but their delay requirements cannot be met. \item When $N$ satisfies the condition $N > A _1$, the queue is not stable, i.e., the users will be blocked in the system and can not be successfully served by the associated BS. \end{itemize}